disaster-drone/VR-Environment/README.md

 ## Controls
 **Movement**
 * Teleport
-    * Move your right motion controllers thumbstick in the direction you want to move.
+    * Move your right motion controller's thumbstick in the direction you want to move.
 The teleport visualizer will appear in the level to indicate where you will move to.
     * Release the thumbstick to teleport to the selected location.
     * <img src = "https://github.com/disaster-drone/VR-Environment/assets/94029910/71eb150e-0697-4b78-a74e-e419bf89e39a" width="300">

 * Fly
-    * Fly up: Press the right innter grip to teleport up.
+    * Fly up: Press the right inner grip to teleport up.
     * <img src = "https://github.com/disaster-drone/VR-Environment/assets/94029910/9e881049-3215-44cb-a6b8-ee640c761122" width="300">
     * Fly down: Press the left inner grip to teleport down.
     * <img src = "https://github.com/disaster-drone/VR-Environment/assets/94029910/15e93d70-f960-481e-ae95-b33b7fc004c3" width="300">